Check back to find out when next years competition is!

 - Gain first-hand experience and knowledge in sustainable food systems and cooking.

-- Receive a tour and cooking class from Whole Foods Market.
+- Receive a tour and cooking consultation from Whole Foods Market.

 - Help your school cafeteria to offer more local healthy food options.